 Assistant Professor of Public Health firstname.lastname@example.org (954) 262-1633

 Melissa Boguslawski earned a Ph.D. in Health Behavior with an emphasis in education leadership and a Certificate in Education Law from Indiana University-Bloomington.
 She also earned her Master of Public Health degree from NSU’s Dr. Kiran C. Patel College of Osteopathic Medicine.

 Boguslawski’s area of expertise and research is in the field of school health, specifically comprehensive school health education, education equity, food security and rural health, obesity and chronic disease prevention, and K‐12 education law and policy.
 She has more than 10 years of experience working in the field of public health, including working in the clinical, nonprofit, fitness, and academic industries.

 She currently teaches Principles of Health Education, School Health, Health Communications, and Health Promotion and Disease Prevention for the M.P.H. program.
 Within the B.S. in Public Health program, she teaches Intro to School Health, Domestic/Global Outreach and Applied Learning, Public Health Biology, Community-Based Health Project, and Independent Study.

 Associate Professor of Public Health email@example.com (954) 262-1505

-Nicole Cook, PhD, MPA, focuses on community-based research and program evaluation in the following areas: chronic disease; experience and access to care for vulnerable populations; telemedicine; and, gun violence and resiliency after trauma.
-She teaches epidemiology, community health assessment, community health and population health.
-Dr. Cook has a B.A. in Sociology from Brandeis University, an MPA in health finance and policy from New York University and a PhD in Epidemiology from University of Miami.
+Nicole Cook focuses on community-based research and program evaluation in the areas of chronic disease, experience and access to care for vulnerable populations, telemedicine, and gun violence and resiliency after trauma.
+She teaches epidemiology, community health assessment, community health, and population health.
+Cook has a B.A. in Sociology from Brandeis University, an M.P.A. in Health Finance and Policy from New York University, and a Ph.D. in Epidemiology from the University of Miami.